01 September 2015

 31 August 2015

 Applications for grade 12 Learners to participate in Gauteng Province Social Development Learnership Programme which opens tomorrow 01 September 2015.

-The purpose of this program is to equip learners to understand and acquaint themselves with the underlying principles of all of the major areas related to distribution within the Wholesale & Retail ...
+The purpose of this program is to equip learners to understand and acquaint themselves with the underlying principles related to supporting the drive to increase brand equity, sales volumes, market ...